Members of the CTS

 Dr Phil Tromans He is a Senior Research Fellow in the CTS, writing a monograph called Advertising America based on his recent PhD on 16th-century English books about New World voyages and discoveries.
 His expertise encompasses the 16th-century book trade and all aspects of analytical, descriptive, historical, and textual bibliography.

-David Hucklesby He is a research student, writing his PhD thesis on the relationships between emergent technologies and innovation in the print novel during two time periods: the mid-to-late 20th century (with a specific focus on B. S. Johnson and Ann Quin) and the 21st century (including Mark Z. Danielewski and Jonathan Safran Foer).
+Dr David Hucklesby teaches English at De Montfort and wrote his PhD thesis on the relationships between emergent technologies and innovation in the print novel during two time periods: the mid-to-late 20th century (with a specific focus on B. S. Johnson and Ann Quin) and the 21st century (including Mark Z. Danielewski and Jonathan Safran Foer).

 Sally King She is research student writing a PhD on adaptations of fairy tales and exploring computational approaches to the analysis of literary adaptation.